AlirezaFali/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am an experimental physicist with seven years of experience in Nanophotonics and have several publications in prestigious journals, including Nature Communications, ACS Nano, and Nano Letters.
-I am expert in different nano-characterization methods such as spectroscopy, TEPL, nano-imaging, optical microscopy, AFM, and nano-FTIR.
+I am an expert in different nano-characterization methods such as spectroscopy, TEPL, nano-imaging, optical microscopy, AFM, and nano-FTIR.
 I also have more than ten years of experience in Matlab for different applications such as data extraction from Hyperspectral images and calculations.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.